 Salaries vary across the U.S. geographically.
 To ensure the new standard salary level would not be too high in any region of the country, the Department has used only wages in the lowest-wage region, the South411, to set the salary level.
-However, because wages are lower in the South and the Midwest412 than the Northeast413 and the West414, impacts may be larger in these two lower-wage regions.
-This section considers impacts across the four Census regions to ensure the impacts in the lower-wage regions would be manageable.
-The South has by far the most affected workers (1.9 million), though it also has the most workers of any Census region
+However, because wages are lower in the South and the Midwest412 than the Northeast413 and the West414, impacts may be larger in

-411 The South Census region is comprised of the following states: Alabama, Arkansas, Delaware, District of Columbia, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North

-Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.

-412 The Midwest Census region is comprised of the following states: Kansas, Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.
+Ine Midwest Census region is comprised of the following states: Kansas, Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.

+411 The South Census region is comprised of the following states: Alabama, Arkansas, Delaware, District of Columbia, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.